Skip to Main Content

 Where a Hungarian Production Services Partner Adds Real Value

-On NFI-eligible projects, the Hungarian production services company is not a logistics vendor — it is the registered claimant of the cash rebate.
+On NFI-eligible projects, the Hungarian production services firm is not a logistics vendor — it is the registered claimant of the cash rebates.
 That changes the relationship and the value it brings to the producer's table.

-- Acts as the registered Hungarian production company that files the NFI rebate application
+• Acts as the registered Hungarian production firm that files the NFI rebates application

-- Maintains the audit-ready documentation package the NFI requires for final settlement
+• Keeps the audit-ready records package the NFI needs for final settlement

-- Coordinates with the producer's cash-flow lender to assign the rebate receivable and unlock financing during the shoot
+• Coordinates with the producer's cash-flow lender to assign the rebates receivable and unlock funding during the shoot

 Pre-Production: Structuring the Spend